 Memorandum 5 – Work Schedules – Inclement Weather

-This policy governs employee work schedules during periods of inclement weather.
+This policy governs employee work schedules and alternative arrangements during periods of inclement weather.

 Because of the requirement to provide services to students and because of the frequency of inclement weather in Vermont, all University employees should be prepared to maintain all normal services for all scheduled hours of operation.
 Most departments are normally open 8:00 a.m. to 4:30 p.m.
 Monday through Friday.

 Only the President, or in his absence, the Chief Administrative Officer, may grant exceptions to this policy and unilaterally implement a change in scheduled University work/operating hours due to inclement weather.
 In such situations, announcements will be broadcast via the RAVE notification system which sends messages as selected by each member of the Norwich community.

 Any University employee who feels it is essential to arrive at work later or leave work earlier than scheduled may do so only if the following criteria are met:

 - Supervisor can assure that all services will continue to be maintained.